What Is Degrowth? How It Will Easily Change The World For The Better

 What is Degrowth?
 Why should you even care?
 Degrowth is on track to become the most powerful philosophy to change our world in many lifetimes.

-Spanning, health, wealth, economies, ecologies, and cultures.
+Spanning health, wealth, economies, ecologies, and cultures.
 Here is why and how I see it.
-Tell me what you think.
+Please tell me what you think.

-There was a time the Earth was completely empty of humans.
-Today there are 11 billion humans and that number is continually growing.
+There was a time when the Earth was empty of humans.
+Today, there are 11 billion humans, and that number is continually growing.

 Anyone with even minimal intelligence would liken the rapid growth of humanity across the globe over the centuries to a virus.